-

 The lesson takes place over two 50-minute class periods with optional homework in between.

-Additionally, referencing anyone of Asian descent as an “oriental,” a Japanese/Japanese American as a “Jap,” or that someone might be "handicaped" because they are Chinese are inappropriate and racist.
+Please be advised that this lesson plan contains material that may be sensitive for some students.
+Also, referring to anyone of Asian descent as “oriental,” a Japanese or Japanese American person as a “Jap,” or that someone might be "handicaped" because they are Chinese is inappropriate and racist.

 -

-These slides are from a webinar by the Asian American Education Project aimed to help teachers integrate APIDA histories into their existing teaching.
+Integrating Asian Pacific Islander Desi Americans (APIDA) in Your Everyday Teaching These slides are from a webinar by the Asian American Education Project aimed to help teachers integrate APIDA histories into their existing teaching.
 The slides share examples of APIDA inclusion into existing curriculum, pedagogical strategies to do so, and reflective questions to help K-12 history teachers probe their own teaching.

 Example teaching strategies/historical moments are: